Skip to main content

 docker history nginx

-β€’ Shows all layers in an image with size and creation command
+β€’ Shows each layer in an image with its size and creating command

 docker save